In the early stages of starting up your company, managing your accounts via spreadsheets may suffice.

 Over time, you'll find that you're handling an increasing volume of business data.

-If you're relying solely on spreadsheets to manage these data, decision-making can become a challenging process as you're unable to analyse the financial position of your business quickly.
+If you're relying solely on spreadsheets to manage your business's financial data, decision-making can become a challenging process as you're unable to analyse the financial position of your business quickly.

 That's because you won't be able to access information immediately; you'll need to be familiar with spreadsheet commands and formulas in order to derive insights from your data.